15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Museum of Fine Arts, Houston

-To get the most out of your experience at the art museum, participate in one of their free guided tours.
-It’ll guide you through the permanent collection and visit the museum’s satellite sites: the Bayou Bend Collection and Gardens and the Rienzi House.
+To get the most out of your experience at the art museum, I recommend participating in one of its free guided tours.
+The tour will guide you through the permanent collection and visit the museum’s satellite sites: the Bayou Bend Collection and Gardens and the Rienzi House.

 Minute Maid Park

-As Minute Maid Park is centrally located in Downtown Houston, it’s easy enough to pop in for one of their daily stadium tours on a whim.
+As Daikin Park is centrally located in Downtown Houston, it’s easy enough to pop in for one of their daily stadium tours on a whim.
 Or, if you’re visiting during baseball season, head on over to the box office and score some last-minute tickets to the game.

 Be sure to indulge in some peanuts or a classic stadium frank as you enjoy this good ol’ fashioned American pastime.
 You’ll be humming the tune to “Take Me Out to the Ballgame” all day long as you cheer on the home team alongside thousands of wild local fans.